• Skip to primary navigation

 Whether you’re renting a car, borrowing one from a family member or friend, or buying one for your personal use, the law requires that the vehicle has enough coverage to be driven on the US road system.

-Even drivers coming into the US using their own vehicle (from Mexico and Canada) will need an insurance policy that includes coverage inside the US.
+Even drivers coming into the US using their own vehicles (from Mexico and Canada) will need an insurance policy that includes coverage inside the US.
 Take note that the type of coverage for US citizens and non-US citizens won’t differ much.

 You’ll need liability, personal injury protection, and maybe collision coverage, at the very least.